bonzai133/Thermostato/Thermostato/README.md

   - http://192.168.x.y/config/thermostato.cfg
 - TODO
   - Remove /data/config/thermostato.cfg when building update to avoid erasing values set by user
+  - When /data/config is empty in little.fs, thermostato.cfg is deleted.
+How to keep it ?
   - Use json file for simple modification (see arduinoJson example) ?

 # Display